apache/spark/docs/dag-run.rst

 Passing Parameters when triggering dags
 ------------------------------------------

-When triggering a DAG from the CLI, the REST API or the UI, it is possible to pass configuration for a DAGRun as a JSON blob.
+When triggering a DAG from the CLI, the REST API or the UI, it is possible to pass configuration for a DAG Run as a JSON blob.

 Example of a parameterized DAG: